SteadBytes/ai-nanodegree/L13-constraint-satisfaction/backtracking-search.md

         * Degree = number of constraints a variable is involved in
     * Reduce **branching factor** on further choices
 * **Least Constraining Value**:
-    * Choose value that rules of the fewest choices for neightbouring variables in the constraint graph
+    * Choose value that rules out the fewest choices for neighbouring variables in the constraint graph
     * Prefers maximum flexibility for subsequent assignments

 * Variable selection should be **fail-first**